Lombard-Web-Services/Socks5_checker/README.md

 # Socks5_checker
-Socks5 Proxy checker in python , for data scraping with anonimity, this program MUST be used carefully regarding the law in vigor into you country.
+Socks5 Proxy checker in python , for data scraping with high level of anonymity, this program MUST be used carefully regarding the law in vigor into you country.

 ## Features
 This program is for educational use only, it supports  blacklist, mutiples csv inputs, and stealth mode (proxy whith proxy), support for CIDR format for blacklist.